jjaakko/fake-news-classifier/index.markdown

 To see more technical next steps, please see our [technical report](https://jjaakko.github.io/fake-news-classifier/resources/).
 The future-work items we can talk about here are as follows:
 * We plan to improve our performance.
-  * We want to figure out how to extract the relevant story out from other stories (as discussed above with Ghidora) or advertising.
+  * We want to figure out how to extract the relevant story out from surrounding stories (as discussed above with Ghidora) or advertising.
   All indicators are that this is a project in and of itself but we would be looking to employ existing technologies so we can focus on the stories themselves.

 * Increasing scope